-In accordance with the Nebraska State Statue, #173 NAC 7, the Omaha Public Schools is required to conduct non-diagnostic health screenings to all students enrolled in Early Childhood - through 4th, 7th, and 10th grades.
-The purpose of screening is to identify any possible health concerns needing further evaluation or assistance.
+Students enrolled in Omaha Public Schools are provided a free non-diagnostic health screening in accordance with Nebraska State Statute #173 NAC 7.
+Students in early childhood, kindergarten, first, second, third, fourth, seventh, and tenth grades are screened for hearing, vision, dental, height, and weight per the rules and regulations set forth by the state of Nebraska.
+The purpose of screening is to identify any possible health concerns needing further evaluation.
 Parents/guardians are notified of the screening result if the student is found to need further evaluation, as determined by the qualified screener.
-The cost of the health care provider evaluation is the responsibility of the parent/ quardian of the student.
+The cost of the health care provider evaluation is the responsibility of the parent/ guardian of the student.